mlc-mlapis/docs/src/documentation/overview/how-zerops-works-inside/keydb-ha-internally.md

-# KeyDB Service in HA Mode, Internal
+# KeyDB Service in HA Mode, a deep-dive view

 The following picture shows a simplified schema of a standalone [Zerops KeyDB Service](/documentation/services/databases/keydb.html) in HA mode (with a default of 2 database instances) without external access.
 This means no access from outside of the Zerops project infrastructure, such as the Internet.
 Native access is only possible through a private network using a [default ports](/documentation/services/databases/keydb.html#hostname-and-ports) **==6379==** from the [Zerops Project Core Service](/documentation/overview/how-zerops-works-inside/typical-schemas-of-zerops-projects.html) itself, which is at the heart of each user-defined Zerops project.